-Here, the “abolition of species” is realized as the dissolution of the distinction between art, literary genres, languages and hierarchies. […] A science fiction novel that is, at the same time, a symphony in four movements. […] Dath is an immensely imaginative and versatile intellectual.
+Here, the “abolition of species” is realized as the dissolution of boundaries between art, literary genres, languages and hierarchies. […] A science fiction novel that is, at the same time, a symphony in four movements. […] Dath is an immensely imaginative and versatile intellectual.

 – Frankfurter Allegemeine Zeitung

-Dietmar Dath joins the tradition of Voltaire and Jules Verne, of Thomas Morus and Mary Shelley.
-His novel tells of the downfall and rebirth of civilization.
-It is a fantastic love song, an epic meditation on the theory of evolution.
+Dietmar Dath joins the tradition of Voltaire and Jules Verne, of Thomas Morus and Mary Shelley. […] A fantastic love song, an epic meditation on the theory of evolution.

 The Abolition of Species is the magnum opus by Dietmar Dath.
 A book somewhere between Douglas Adams, George Orwell, and Philip K. Dick.

 Dietmar Dath is the most productive and radical writer in Germany.

 – Die Welt

 Dietmar Dath’s ideas erupt in all dimensions. [… His] is science fiction for everyone who wants to think with more than only one particular consciousness.